Secure and Green RSMA-Assisted Heterogeneous ISAC: Numerical Results and Discussions

-In Figs. \ref{common_stream_3D}, \ref{common_stream_2D}, \ref{private_stream_3D}, and \ref{private_stream_2D}, yellow, red, green, and blue dots are positions for Bob, Eve, users, and the user wanting this private stream.
-Figs. \ref{common_stream_3D} and \ref{common_stream_2D} depict \emph{three-dimensional} (3D) and \emph{two-dimensional} (2D) beampatterns of the common stream.
+In Figs. \ref{common_stream_2D} and \ref{private_stream_2D}, yellow, red, green, and blue dots are positions for Bob, Eve, users, and the user wanting this private stream.
+Fig. \ref{common_stream_2D} depicts the \emph{two-dimensional} (2D) beampatterns of the common stream.
 There are 4 significant and relatively close amplitude gains with values greater than $\rm 0\,dB$.
 This is because $\rm BS_2$ serves 4 communication users, all of whom require the common stream.
 Therefore, the amplitude gain of the common stream for 4 users is greater than $\rm 0\,dB$, ensuring that the power of the transmit common stream gets amplified.
 On the other hand,, amplitude gains of common stream transmitted to Bob and Eve is close to $\rm 0\,dB$.
-In summary, the optimization of $\textbf{o}_{\rm c}$ in this paper improves the signal power received by each user, and overcomes the fading problem in the signal transmission process.
+The optimization of $\textbf{o}_{\rm c}$ in this paper improves the signal power received by each user, and overcomes the fading problem in the signal transmission process.
 Therefore, each user obtains the common stream reliably while the interference from the common stream exerted on the signal reception of Bob and Eve is limited.

-Figs. \ref{private_stream_3D} and \ref{private_stream_2D} illustrate 3D and 2D beampatterns of the private stream.
-In Figs. \ref{private_stream_3D} and \ref{private_stream_2D}, it can be found that among 6 amplitude gains, the amplitude gain of the fourth user is significantly greater than $\rm 0\,dB$, and the amplitude gains of other uses are close to or less than $\rm 0\,dB$.
+Fig. \ref{private_stream_2D} illustrate the 2D beampatterns of the private stream.
+In Fig. \ref{private_stream_2D}, it can be found that among 6 amplitude gains, the amplitude gain of the fourth user is significantly greater than $\rm 0\,dB$, and the amplitude gains of other uses are close to or less than $\rm 0\,dB$.
 This is because a private stream is only useful for one user and harmful to other users.
 Therefore, when a private stream is provided to the fourth user, it is necessary to increase the amplitude gain of the fourth user and enhance the signal power received by the fourth user.
 Meanwhile, the amplitude gains of the other users is cut down, decreasing the received interference power, and thus improving the received SINR.
 In addition, the amplitude gain for Bob is less than $\rm 0\,dB$, and the interference received by Bob is suppressed, while the amplitude gain for Eve is greater than $\rm 0\,dB$, causing a stronger interference to Eve to improve the SEE.
-Therefore, the optimization of $\textbf{o}_n$ improves the SINR of users and SEE of the system.
+Hence, the optimization of $\textbf{o}_n$ improves the SINR of users and the SEE of the system.